 - Bordetella pertussis (whooping cough) vaccination

-- Diphtheria vaccination
+- Diphtheria and diphtheria vaccination

 - Hepatitis B vaccination and prevention